shes-ahead/Shes-Ahead/README.md

 ## Connect

-If you’re building in finance, systems research, or AI infrastructure —
+If you’re building in finance, systems research, or intelligent infrastructure, I welcome thoughtful dialogue.
-I’m always open to thoughtful conversations.

 ---